otrv4/otrv4/otrv4.md

 prekey ensembles.

-If the untrusted Prekey Server cannot return one of the three values needed for a Prekey Ensemble (a User Profile, a Prekey Profile and a prekey message):
+If the untrusted Prekey Server cannot return one of the three values needed for a Prekey Ensemble (a User Profile, a Prekey Profile and a Prekey message):

 1. The non-interactive DAKE must wait until this value can be obtained.